Ilex crenata 'Helleri' Helleri Holly1

-Dwarf Japanese holly, (Ilex crenata) is one of the finest-textured shrubs available (Fig. 1).
+Dwarf Japanese holly, (Ilex crenata) is one of the finest-textured shrubs available (Figure 1).
 These durable hollies are very flexible as landscape plants as they grow well in full sun to light shade.
 They lend themselves to a variety of soil types and are available at most nurseries and garden centers.
 The dark green foliage lends a rich air to any landscape, particularly when combined with lighter green turf and shrubs.
 Plant on 3- to 4-foot-centers to establish a row or mass planting.

 Scientific name: Ilex crenata 'Helleri'

 Common name(s): 'Helleri' holly